sshkolyk/opal-uefi-greeter/readme.md

 ## Using it
 You have to be familiar with [sedutil-cli](https://github.com/Drive-Trust-Alliance/sedutil/wiki/Encrypting-your-drive).

-1. Copy config-example to config and edit it.
+1. Copy config-example to config.ini and edit it.
    Find UUID in `sudo lsblk -o NAME,PARTUUID,PARTLABEL,MOUNTPOINT` list and set part-uuid.
    It can be useful for prevent linux ESP changed by windows in dual boot.
    Or set part-uuid blank it will try to find the first unlocked drive with a valid UEFI image on it.